asherfsullivan/michelin_map/README.md

 ## Introduction

 ### Purpose
-We all like high quality food, and are curious about possible relationships between Yelp ratings and Michelin star designations.
+As a group we all like high quality food, and are curious about possible relationships between Yelp ratings and Michelin star designations.

 ### Questions
 - Can Yelp data and reviews help predict whether a restaurant has a Michelin star?
 Can we predict the # of Michelin stars a restaurant has by looking at their rating and/or review count from Yelp?